catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 Can you imagine some weird input that *might* break your function?

 Try writing a test in `test_pipeline.py` that tells you what happens with that weird input!
 If it fails with an error telling you that your function can't actually handle that weird input, that is a totally acceptable output of this challenge.
+In fact, that will set us up well for later in this episode when we learn about how to debug these failures.

 ```python
 def test_function_edge_case():